hellmarbecker/blog/_posts/2023-01-12-building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 [Apache Druid](https://druid.apache.org/) is a high performance, real-time analytics database purpose-built for powering analytics applications at massive scale and concurrency on streaming and batch data.

 Druid encapsulates the kappa architecture so you don't need to bother about all the implementation detail.
-Here is a quick, high level overview of the comoponents that make up a Druid instance.
+Here is a quick, high level overview of the components that make up a Druid instance.

 ![Druid architecture](/assets/2023-01-12-08-druid-architecture.jpg)